alliecatowo/portfolio/content/blog/why-vue-over-react.md

 ## Tradeoffs I accept

-- React’s ecosystem is bigger and has more hiring demand.
-That matters.
-I still choose Vue because the day‑to‑day developer experience is smoother, my components stay smaller, and I make fewer “framework decisions” per file.
+- React’s ecosystem is bigger and has more hiring demand, that matters.
+Still, I choose Vue because the day‑to‑day developer experience is smoother, my components stay smaller, and I make fewer “framework decisions” per file.
 - Some React patterns are genuinely great—hooks changed how we think about state.
 Vue just took that evolution, removed the footguns, and made it ergonomic.

 ## The outcome